mad-maths/mad-maths.github.io/_posts/2024-06-25-strategy-stealing.md

 In this post, I am going to show you something really unconventional - something really unintuitive.
 By the end, I will convince you that there are games you can win, without telling you how to win them ;)

-Many games in game throy require very long and complex analysis to come up with a winning startegy.
+Many games in game theory require very long and complex analysis to come up with a winning startegy.
 But what if I tell you that there are some games where you can win by simply - stealing your opponents startegy?
+Just one thing to keep in mind is - you are the first player in these type of games.

 Let's look at a classic example - CHOMP.